 Normally you would be able to access Ancestry from the PCs in your local library and support from our Open Learning Officers with using the website.
 While our libraries are closed our Open Learning Officers have limited access to Ancestry.
 If you have a particular document that you need retrieved or checked please contact them via firstname.lastname@example.org with details of the document and your library card number.
 Please note that any research/queries are limited to 30 minutes.
-Alternatively please contact our colleagues at North Lanarkshire Heritage Centre on email@example.com – more details about their collection can be found here.
+Alternatively please contact our colleagues at North Lanarkshire Heritage Centre on email@example.com – Visit the Museum Collections website for a more detailed look at the collections.

 Access to North Lanarkshire Collections

 We are now able to provide free online access for anyone wishing to search the digitised North Lanarkshire collections on Ancestry.
 Click on the link below and you will be taken to a search page where you can enter a name to search for.
 In order to see the full search results you will be asked to create a free registered guest account with Ancestry by providing an email address and password and accepting the terms and conditions of the website.
 After this step you will be able to view the search results for the North Lanarkshire collections free of charge.

 Please note – the free access via this link works only for the North Lanarkshire collections.
 If you search other collections you may hit a paywall.

 Other Family History Resources

 Ancestry isn’t the only place to help with researching family history online.
 Here is a list of other resources that you can use in your research.

 The Family Search website contains genealogical information that has been collected by the Church of Latter Day Saints.
 This can be a helpful starting point.

 The Scottish Mining website contains a lot of information on the mining community, details of mining accidents, details of housing conditions and other historical documents.